ProvNeRF/ProvNeRF/readme.md

 ## Pretrained Models
 DiffFacto pretrained models can be downloaded [here](http://download.cs.stanford.edu/orion/ProvNeRF/provnerf_pretrained.zip).
 Place the unzipped folder at the root of the repository.
 ## Data
-We use the processed Scannet and Tanks and Temples datasets from SCADE [here](http://download.cs.stanford.edu/orion/scade/datasets.zip).
+We use the processed Scannet and Tanks and Temples datasets from [SCADE](http://download.cs.stanford.edu/orion/scade/datasets.zip).
 Please follow the instructions there to download and unzip the data.
 Place the unzipped folder at the root of the repository.
 ## Code

 ### Environment Set-up